reusteur73/Python-queue-Acceptor-LoL-compiled/readme.md

 # LoL-queue-Acceptor-windows
-A League Of Legends queue acceptor for windows including .exe file - No installation needed, ready to use, In 11 different languages.
-(English, Deutsch, Français, Español, 日本語, Italiano, Русский, Magyar, Português, Čeština, Polski.)
+A League Of Legends queue acceptor for windows including .exe file - No installation needed, ready to use.

 # Ready to use match accept League Of Legends.
 I was inspired by the lucassmonn code